-After Love Is Rain was released on October 6, 2009, the Badlees made plans to play live shows together for the first time in 5 years.
-The first of these was in Pottsville, PA in November 2009 and was a raging success as were several subsequent shows through the rest of 2009 and into 2010, including a 2010 show at the Mauch Chunk Opera House where they performed the entirety of River Songs, front to back and in order, the first time they had ever done that.
+After Love Is Rain was released on October 6, 2009, The Badlees made plans to play live shows together for the first time in about 5 years.
+The first of these was in Pottsville, PA in November 2009 and was a raging success as were several subsequent shows through the rest of 2009 and into 2010, including a 2010 show at the Mauch Chunk Opera House where they performed the entirety of River Songs in order for the first time.
 The Badlees were free to do things like that, as they continued to be unsigned to any major record label, and pretty much set thier own pace for performing and recording.